BrettThurs10/elora/README.md

 ## Components

-Current components available are the button component and text field component.
+Current components available are the button component, text field component, and Hero Icon component.
 More to come soon!

 ## Hero Icons